 Address: 36 Pl. du Forum, 51100 Reims, France

-The museum was originally built during the 13th century in what was once the wealthy merchant district of Reims.
+The museum was initially built during the 13th century in what was once the wealthy merchant district of Reims.
 Nicolas Le Vergeur, a bourgeois merchant, bought the house in the 16th century.
-He then renovated and converted it into a private mansion, complete with a Renaissance-inspired courtyard.
+He then renovated and converted it into a private mansion with a Renaissance-inspired courtyard.

 Today, the museum boasts an extensive collection of Gothic and Renaissance furniture, German Meissen porcelain, and 19th-century oriental art.
 A must-see is the 50 engravings by Albrecht Dürer.
 This 15th-century German artist was one of the most important figures of the Northern Renaissance movement.